Aishu-selvan/Project/README.md

 # Project – Aiswarya T

-This repository contains machine learning and data analysis projects completed as part of the IIT Madras BS in Data Science and AI program.
+This repository contains machine learning and data analysis projects completed as part of the IIT Madras BS in Data Science and Applications program.

 ## 🔍 Projects